TIBCOSoftware/tibco-streaming-samples/docker/lv-1node/lv-1node-app/src/site/markdown/index.md

 ## Containers and nodes

-In this sample we name the docker container as **A.lv-1node-app**,  which hosts the StreamBase node **A.lv-1node-app**, the TIBCO LiveView&trade; Web port
+In this sample we name the docker container as **A.lv-1node-app**,  which hosts the Streaming node **A.lv-1node-app**, the TIBCO LiveView&trade; Web port
 11080 is published to the host :

 ![nodes](images/lv-docker.svg)